MFScalzo/LinkedListLoop/README.md

 EXAMPLE
 Input: A -> B -> C -> D -> E -> C [the same C as earlier]
 Output: C

+The Solution is `findLoop()` inside of LLLoop.py.
+To test run, use:

+    python LLLoop.py